Chapter IV

 Third Hypothesis: Reach via Recursion

-There is a third path: recursion.
-If each node maintains k connections and trust propagates through chains of depth H, theoretical reach scales as O(kH).
+In theory, a third path exists: recursion.
+If each node in a social graph maintains $k$ connections and trust propagates through chains of depth $H$, theoretical reach scales as $O(k^H)$.
 Fifty connections across six hops has the theoretical potential to reach fifteen billion sources:

 This is mathematical possibility, not a claim about actual social networks, but the pattern has precedent.
-Word of mouth has operated this way for thousands of years; the spread of fire-making, agriculture, and religious ideas all propagated through peer networks without central coordination.
-Academic citation networks, PageRank, and Wikipedia exhibit similar structure: researchers cite dozens of sources, pages link to dozens of others, editors assess within their capacity, and no central node determines outcomes.
+Information propagation phenomena like word of mouth have operated this way for thousands of years; as they advanced prior to mass broadcasting technologies, the spread of early fire-making, agriculture, and religious ideas all propagated through peer networks of this kind.
+Academic citation networks, PageRank, and Wikipedia exhibit similar structure: researchers cite dozens of sources, pages/papers link to dozens of others, people/editors assess within their capacity at each hop in the graph, and no central node determines outcomes (Lawrence et al., 1999; Page et al., 1999; Reagle 2010).

 Second Hypothesis: Delegation Without Concentration